Here are some of the most common risks associated with the different types of bonds and bills (federal, corporate, state, and even municipal).

-Interest rates are constantly moving.
-When interest rates go up, the market value of bonds issued in the past with lower interest rates, will go down.
-(As their price goes down, the yield will rise, making them competitive with interest rates being offered on new bonds).
-If you need to sell a bond before its maturity date, you will lose money if interest rates are higher when you sell the bond, than they were when you bought it.
-This is what is known as interest rate risk.
+Interest rates are constantly changing.
+When interest rates go up, the market value of bonds issued in the past with lower interest rates will go down.
+(And as their price goes down, the yield will rise, making them competitive with interest rates being offered on new bonds).
+If you need to sell a bond before its maturity date, you will lose money if the interest rates are higher than they were when you bought it.

 If inflation is higher than expected, the real rate of return (which is the bonds interest rate minus inflation) will be lower than anticipated.
 For example, if the interest rate of a bond is 3%, and inflation is 2%, the real rate of return is 1%.
 Most bonds are priced so that the yield is higher than inflation, resulting in a positive real rate of return.
-However, in this example if inflation was 4% instead of 2%, you would have a negative real rate of return of -2%.
+In this example, however, if inflation was 4% instead of 2%, you would have a negative real rate of return of -1%.

-Default risk is risk that the issuer of the bond will not be able to pay the interest or principal payments and you will lose some, or all of the money you have invested.
-While this is possible with government bonds, generally this is the largest concern among corporate bondholders.
+Default risk is the risk that the issuer of the bond will not be able to pay the interest or principal payments and you will lose some or all of the money you have invested.
+While this is almost impossible with government bonds, it is the largest concern among corporate bondholders.
 You can learn more about measuring a bond’s default risk here.

-The risk that the company whose bond you have invested in receives a ratings downgrade.
-When a specific bond or bond issuer receives a ratings downgrade, generally the market price of the bond falls, as new buyers in those bonds require a higher yield, to compensate they for the increased perceived risk.
+The risk that the company whose bond you have invested in receives a rating downgrade.
+When a specific bond or bond issuer receives a rating downgrade, the market price of the bond falls, as new buyers in those bonds require a higher yield to compensate for the increased perceived risk.